Dqb88/My-templates/README.md

 # My-templates

-This is the place where I keep differents examples about my projects.
+This is the place where I keep different examples about my projects.

 Please, feel free to see them all.